arifer612/MDLPackage/README.md

 Either *showTitle* or *link* is required.
 Provide the link to the show as *link*.
 Otherwise, using *showTitle* will search MyDramaList.com for the show and return a list of matching shows unless there is only 1 show or the result number is declared in *result*. *link* takes priority over *showTitle*.

+## general
+There are 2 objects in this module: **general.configFile** and **general.LogFile**.
+The other methods in this package serve as a library of general methods.

+####**general.configFile**
+A global configuration file may be created in ~/.config/MDLConfig.conf.
+Stores information of where the login key file and log directory are.
+Without the global configuration file, the default directories are:

+    key file: ~/.MDL.conf
+    log directory: ~/Documents/Logs

+Changing the directories are done through **general.configFile.move()**

+    general.configFile.move(key='', log='')

+It is also possible to set the login keys without accessing the key file directly through **general.configFile.newKeys()**

+    general.configFile.newKeys(username='MDL Username', password='MDL Password', youtubeAPI='YouTube API key', echo=True)

+####**general.LogFile**
+A log file object to manage the various logs of each episode and show for MyDramaList.
+The data structure is similar to that of a dictionary but with several new methods meant to add data efficiently.
+The log file will be physically saved on disk as a pickle but it is possible to convert it to the human readable YAML format for editing.
+The methods which may be used on **general.LogFile** are as follows:

+    log = general.LogFile(fileName, rootDir='.', flip=False)

+    log.add(key, data=None, force=False)
+Adds data to the log file. **key** may be a dictionary of data.
+If **key** is not a dictionary, **data** will be added to the